swamiiyer/swamiiyer.github.io/_pages/index.md

 - PhD, Computer Science, [University of Massachusetts at Boston](http://www.umb.edu), 2013
 - MS, Computer Science, [University of Massachusetts at Boston](http://www.umb.edu), 2001
-- BE, Electronics and Telecommunication, [University of Mumbai](https://mu.ac.in), 1996
+- BE, Electronics and Telecommunication, [VESIT](https://vesit.ves.ac.in/), 1996

 ### Biography

 I was born in the southern Indian city of Chennai and grew up in Mumbai.
-I received my primary and secondary education at [Model English School](http://goo.gl/maps/JIxgN) and higher secondary education at [Ruparel College](http://www.ruparel.edu/).
+I received my primary and secondary education at [Model English School](https://maps.app.goo.gl/fzLGFB6aNrbtjgdH7) and higher secondary education at [Ruparel College](http://www.ruparel.edu/).
 During my second year at Ruparel College, I attended the famous (now defunct) [Agrawal Classes](http://timesofindia.indiatimes.com/city/mumbai/Coaching-centre-downs-shutters-after-57-years/articleshow/7187553.cms).
-I received my bachelor's degree in Electronics and Telecommunication from [University of Mumbai](https://mu.ac.in) in 1996 after which I worked for two years as a software engineer at [Tata Interactive Systems](http://www.tatainteractive.com/), where I designed and implemented multimedia-rich e-learning software.
-I received my master's degree in Computer Science from the [University of Massachusetts at Boston (UMB)](http://www.umb.edu) in 2001, following which I worked at [BMC Software](http://www.bmcsoftware.com/) as a product developer until 2006.
-My role at BMC Software was to design and develop system- and application-level performance-monitoring software.
-I then decided to seek a doctoral degree in order to fulfill my ambition of pursuing a career in academia.
+I received my bachelor's degree in Electronics and Telecommunication from [VESIT](https://vesit.ves.ac.in/) in 1996 after which I worked for two years as a software engineer at Tata Interactive Systems, where I implemented multimedia-rich e-learning software.
+I received my master's degree in Computer Science from the [University of Massachusetts at Boston (UMB)](http://www.umb.edu) in 2001, following which I worked for five years as a product developer at BMC Software, where I developed system- and application-level performance-monitoring software.
+In 2006, I decided to get a doctoral degree with the goal of pursuing a career in academia.
 I received my PhD in Comptuer Science, also from UMB, in 2013.
 My thesis, entitled [Evolutionary Dynamics on Complex Networks](http://scholarworks.umb.edu/doctoral_dissertations/113), was directed by Prof. Timothy Killingback from the Mathematics Department.
-I joined the Computer Science department at UMB as a Lecturer in Fall 2013 and was promoted to Senior Lecturer in Fall 2021.
+I joined the Computer Science department at UMB as a Lecturer in Fall 2013 and was promoted to Senior Lecturer I in Fall 2021.

 ### Frequently Asked Questions